-Nomadic Thread Society focuses on leisure, but its people don’t take the good life for granted.
-In its effort to build an ethical business wherever possible, NTS considers what materials and methods it uses throughout its operations, the number of steps in a supply chain, the fairness of wages paid to artisans, and whatever other decisions come up along the way.
+Nomadic Thread Society focuses on artisanal luxury and leisurely style, but its people don’t take the good life for granted.
+In its effort to build an ethical business wherever possible, NTS carefully considers what materials and methods it uses throughout its operations, the number of steps in a supply chain, the fairness of wages paid to artisans, and whatever other decisions come up along the way.
 Here’s to finding the balance between conscientious commerce and high style.

 On the beach in Tulum.
-That’s where former stylist Nicole Gulotta was sitting when a stranger, a fellow nomad, asked her, “How do I just get like that?”
-The woman, in her little black jersey dress, hadn’t had time to pick out the chic beach bits to allow her to really be on vacation.
+That’s where former stylist Nicole Gulotta was sitting when a stranger, a fellow nomad, asked her, “How do I get like that?”
+The woman, in her little black jersey dress, hadn’t had time to pick out the chic beach bits to allow her to really feel like she was on vacation.
 Nicole, barefoot and kaftan-ed, knew she had something to offer.
 Once a stylist, she was now the conduit to bring her exotic-chic to the people: the makers, the surfers, the wanderers, the designers.
 Next summer, she dropped off a batch of her wares to the Montauk beach shop, Tauk.
 It was gone in a week.
-After this first success, she was ready to expand her global reach to forge relationships with the artisans who are still the people behind Nomadic Thread Society today.
+Then the calls started coming – Steven Alan, Malia Mills… happiness.
+After these first successes, she was ready to expand her global reach to forge relationships with the artisans who are still the people behind Nomadic Thread Society today.

-After NYU, Nicole began her 15-year career as a stylist, working across the spectrum of media.
-Favorite projects include: music videos for Gnarls Barkley and Kasabian; photo portraits for Thievery Corporation, DJ Hell, Brazilian Girls, Home Video, and Fatboy Slim; fashion shows for designers Diego Binetti and Ashley Tyler; a short ad-film with director Michel Gondry for Motorola; and online photography for Bergdorf Goodman.
+Some of my favorite styling work has been: music videos for Gnarls Barkley and Kasabian, photo portraits for Thievery Corporation, DJ Hell, Brazilian Girls, Home Video, and Fatboy Slim, fashion shows for designers Diego Binetti and Ashley Tyler, online photography for Bergdorf Goodman, commercial work with the UK director ensemble, Tomato, and a short ad-film with director Michel Gondry for Motorola.